tibsdu91/2nd-project/Readme.md

 If some toursits want to, they can also use another environment which allow clojure program.

 To use this simple chatbot.
    - First you have to say "hello"
-   - Then ask your question with keywords
+   - Then talk with the chatbot and ask your question with keywords
    - if you have any other question about keywords you can say "HELP"
    - At the end, when you get all the informations the program closes with "program finish..." .